 3. It’s Your Money!
 Free Editions

-It’s Your Money offers a series of both free and low-cost spreadsheets that are great for both household and business cash management.
-It’s Your Money currently offers ten different free budgeting spreadsheets, many of which are aimed at individuals looking to manage their household budget.
+It’s Your Money offers a series of both free and low-cost spreadsheets.
+These 10 spreadsheets work well for both household and business cash management.

 4. Google Sheets Free Budget Template Gallery

-Google Sheets is a cloud-based file storage system that allows users to create, upload, and share spreadsheets.
+Google Sheets is a cloud-based file storage system that allows users to create, upload and share spreadsheets.
 When you create a Gmail account, you’re automatically given 15 MBs of storage for free.
-Though you can upgrade to a premium account for more storage space, this is more than enough for most users.
+You can upgrade to a premium account for more storage space.

 Google Sheets offers a free series of budgeting templates.
-From travel planning spreadsheets to assignment grading sheets for teachers, there are tons of unique and functional tools available online through Google Sheets.
+From travel planning spreadsheets to assignment grading sheets for teachers, there are tons of unique and functional tools available.

-Google Sheets budget offerings are simple but effective, and they’re a great option for someone who doesn’t already have Microsoft Excel or another spreadsheet application installed on desktop or laptop.
+Google Sheets is a great option if you don’t have Microsoft Excel or another spreadsheet application installed on your desktop or laptop.